- What is auto-py-to-exe?

 This is Python bytecode generated by Python.
 You can delete this if you wish.

 This is your anti-virus vendors fault.
 Check out this.
 There is nothing I or PyInstaller can do to stop this.
+After seeing this pop up a lot more recently I stated in brentvollebregt/auto-py-to-exe#122 that you have a few options:

 These warnings can be ignored in most cases.
-I have not currently found a situation where these are an issue, after-all, they are only warnings.
+I have not currently found a situation where these are an issue, after all, they are only warnings.
 These warnings typically match the format

 WARNING: lib not found: api-ms-win-crt-<specific dll> dependency of <file>.

-Khajiit Haswares had mentioned in a comment on the video related to this project that if you add
+A YouTube user comment on the video related to this project that if you add

-C:\Windows\System32\downlevel to your PATH variable, these dlls that were previously not being found can now be found.
+C:\Windows\System32\downlevel to your PATH variable, these DLLS that were previously not being found can now be found.
 This is because the files missing are commonly found in this folder.
 Adding this folder to your path to now successfully locate these files can also speed up packaging times.

 Try selecting the